SasView/sasview.github.io/faq.md

         **Note: if it is unclear what file is missing, where it can be found, or where it should be copied too, please contact the Development Team at [help@sasview.org](mailto:help@sasview.org), attaching a copy of your sasview.log file.**

-    3. If you installed SasView 'For All Users (recommended)', uninstall it, delete *all* folders that were created by that installation, then try re-installing SasView as 'Just for Me'.
+    4. If you installed SasView 'For All Users (recommended)', uninstall it, delete *all* folders that were created by that installation, then try re-installing SasView as 'Just for Me'.

         **Warning! the .sasview folder may contain a sub-folder with existing plugin models (particularly if you have had other versions of SasView installed).
 To preserve those plugin models, make temporary copies of them before deleting the .sasview folder!**

-    4. If Step iii) does not work/apply, delete the shared folders .sasview and .sasmodels and then try running SasView again.
+    5. If Step iv) does not work/apply, delete the shared folders .sasview and .sasmodels and then try running SasView again.
 If it starts it will re-create the folders.